 – Sean, Portsmouth UK

-To borrow comedian Dave Chappelle’s warning before leading into combustible social topics, answering this question enters “deep waters.”
+To borrow Dave Chappelle’s warning before leading into combustible social topics, answering this question enters “deep waters.”

 The Allies, specifically the United States, had several major goals in rebuilding post-war Japan: